Print the help documentation of a command

 /etc/sudoers

-# User specific sudoers file
+# Create a user specific sudoers file

-/etc/sudoers.d/username
+vi /etc/sudoers.d/username

 Combine sudo commands #